 After installing Go, open a terminal window and create a new directory using the command:

-mkdir email-test
+mkdir email-app

 Next, navigate into the directory and create a new file:

-cd email-test && touch sendEmail.go
+cd email-app && touch sendEmail.go

 Then open the folder in your favorite code editor (I’m using VS Code).